Assistant Information Systems Engineer - Security Specialty - City and County of San Francisco - Multiple Departments Citywide - 1041

 San Francisco is a vibrant and dynamic city, on the forefront of economic growth & innovation, urban development, arts & entertainment, as well as social issues & change.
 This rich tapestry of culture and ideas is sustained by our City's commitment to heighten the quality of life for the diverse population of San Franciscans and residents of the greater Bay Area.
 Our employees play an important role not only in making our City what it is today, but also in shaping the future of San Francisco.

 Application Deadline: Continuous

 How to Apply:

-Applications for Assistant Information Systems Engineer - Applications Specialty are only accepted through an online process.
+Applications for Assistant Information Systems Engineer - Security Specialty are only accepted through an online process.
 Visit https://careers.sf.gov/interest/tech/ to begin the application process.
 Select “Apply Now” at the top of the job ad and follow instructions on the screen.